A 5 step process allows for creative flexibility while ensuring a solid Return on Investment (ROI). Clients love this.

 We have a formula to Measure results.
 It is basic business accounting.
 We compare profit and loss of previous months and equate a percentage of growth or shrinkage.
 With the actual numbers of the business before us, we can tell whether the campaign is working or not.
 It’s that simple.

-With 25 years experience under our belts, we can usually tell what a marketing effort with do.
+With 25 years experience under our belts, we can usually tell what a marketing effort with doing.
 If the business owner gets in the way of the campaign, which they sometimes do, we will warn them in advance before we add their suggestion.

 This happens more often than you might think it would.
 People aren’t logical and conscious 90-95% of the time.
 They are emotional and subconscious.
 Knowing this and using this in marketing a product or service is what gives us an edge over competing marketers, branders and advertisers.
 These folks are often stuck in the methods used in the 1940s-1990s.
 This is good for our clients.
 Sometimes it is the edge we need.